kbase/workspace_deluxe/performance/us/kbase/workspace/performance/refsearch/ReferenceBFSexperiment.md

         error note with the object data rather than the path.
     * Delete the tree once paths are determined, prior to pulling objects from the backend.
-* Make the option available in the type compiled API.
-* Lots and lots of tests.
-* Possibly a cache, but this seems unnecessary as a 50k node tree search returns in < 100ms.
+* Possibly a cache.
 A short term (< 10s) cache of unaccessible objects might be advisable to guard against repeated requests.
-Placing a reasonable limit (50K?) on the search tree size seems to be an acceptable solution.
+A cache of a user's accessible objects mapped to the accession path may also be advisable if search trees larger than 5000 objects are desired.